b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Probability properties - summary {#sec:statistics_intro_probability_summary}

-The above was my interpretation of the probability properties explained on biological examples instead of standard fair coins tosses.
+The above was my interpretation of the probability properties explained with biological examples instead of the standard fair coins tosses (not the perfect analogy though).
 Let's sum up of what we learned.
 I'll do this on a coin toss examples (outcome: heads or tails), you compare it with the examples from Q&As above.

 1. Probability of an event is a proportion (or fraction) of times this event happens to the total amount of possible distinctive events.
 Example: